Why do the British drive on the left?

 Have you ever wondered why the British drive on the left?

 There is an historical reason for this; it’s all to do with keeping your sword hand free!

-In the Middle Ages you never knew who you were going to meet when travelling.
+In the Middle Ages you never knew who you were going to meet when travelling on horseback.
 Most people are right-handed, so if a stranger passed by on the right of you, your right hand would be free to use your sword if required.
 (Similarly, medieval castle staircases spiral in a clockwise direction going upwards, so the defending soldiers would be able to stab down around the twist but those attacking (going up the stairs) would not.)